Facts & Considerations: Abortion — Which Type of Anesthesia?

 Abortion Under Local Anesthetic

-Procedure of Abortion with Local Anesthesia
+How Does Abortion with Local Anesthesia Work?

 Sedation vs. Local Anesthesia Abortion

-Sedated Abortion
+Sedated Abortion Pros and Cons

 Women's responses to an abortion under sedation vary greatly.

-Being sedated during the procedure is often considered an advantage, since one is unaware, or less aware, of what is happening.
+Being sedated during the procedure is often considered an advantage, since one is unaware — or less aware — of what is happening.
 This can be a relief.

-struggle while trying to process this moment.
+Other women experience this sedation as confusing, since, upon awaking, the pregnancy is suddenly over.
+Some women struggle while trying to process this moment.
 Another disadvantage of sedation is that it often leaves you feeling very dizzy and light-headed for several hours.

 Advantages: